girlcodecrush/TIL/closure_summary.md

 a. create an outer function

-b. give it a parameter ; the parameter will be used a variable within the function's execution context
+b. give it a parameter ; the parameter will be used as a variable within the function's execution context

 so the code goes :